 Where it falls short:

-- Upright posture needs extra lumbar support
+- Upright sitting needs extra lumbar support

-- Assembly takes time
+- Assembly takes time and floor space

 Pros & Cons